Steglinsky/Universal-scraper/README.md

 ### Objective of the programme
 The program is used to extract **all e-mail addresses** found in the given list of websites.
+The program is designed for quick scalability, the launch of the next instance on a virtual machine is only 3 minutes.

 ### Requirements:
 - re